Donald Trump in quarantine after top aide tests positive | DW | 02.10.2020

 In an interview with Fox News, Trump confirmed that senior aide Hope Hicks had tested positive for the virus.
 The US President and his wife Melania Trump are now awaiting the results of their own tests.

-After the interview, Trump announced on Twitter that he and Melania will be self-quarantining while waiting for their results.
+After the interview, Trump announced on Twitter that he and Melania will "begin our quarantine process" while waiting for their results.

-"Whether we quarantine or whether we have it, I don't know,'' Trump said during a call-in interview with Fox News Channel's Sean Hannity.
-"I just went for a test and we'll see what happens."

 Hicks spent a substantial amount of time in close proximity with Trump this week, including traveling with him to a campaign rally on Wednesday, the Associated Press reported, citing an administration official.